meelgroup/csb/README.md

 ## Input format

-The [SMT-LIB2](https://smtlib.cs.uiowa.edu/language.shtml) format is the recommended file format, because it is parsed by all modern bitvector solvers.
-Only quantifier-free bitvectors and arrays are implemented from the SMT-LIB2 format.
+The [SMT-LIB2](https://smtlib.cs.uiowa.edu/language.shtml) format is extended to support projection variables and weights.
+The extensions are described below.

 ### Support for Projection Variables
 CSB supports projection variables for counting and sampling.
 Variables can be designated as projection variables using the `declare-projvar` keyword.
 Each `declare-projvar` command can include one or more variables and multiple `declare-projvar` commands are supported.
 Projection variables can be declared at any point in the file, provided they are specified after the variable declaration and before the `declare-projvar` command.
 Here is an example of extending the SMT-LIB2 format to include projection variables.